jcayers20/mkdocs-autoapi/CONTRIBUTING.md

 * Bug fixes: Next bugfix release branch
 * Features that are backwards-compatible: Next minor release branch
 * Features that are not backwards-compatible: Next major release branch

+## Submitting a Pull Request

+When you're ready to submit your changes, you'll need to create a [pull request](https://docs.github.com/en/pull-requests). to merge your changes into the appropriate branch.
+We'll review your changes, provide feedback, and work with you to get your changes merged.
+Here are a few things to keep in mind when submitting a pull request:

+1. **Use a Descriptive Title**: Your pull request title should be descriptive and concise.
+It should give us a good idea of what your changes are about.
+2. **Describe Your Changes**: Be sure to provide a clear description of the changes you've made and why you've made them.
+This helps us understand your changes.
+3. **Reference Issues**: If your changes are related to an issue, be sure to reference that issue in your pull request.
+If your work completes an issue, then use closing keywords (e.g., `closes`, `fixes`, `resolves`) so that the issue will be automatically closed when the pull request is merged.